dinubs/hm-generator/README.md

 ```
 hm new
+What is the app name? your app name
+Describe the app:  An app that serves a specific function.
 ```

 It will prompt you for an App Name and an App Description.
 These will be set in globals.js in the project root directory.
 The project directory is the same as the App Name with spaces replaced as dashes.